Image Name

 Q: Can heavy-duty anti-corrosion coatings be applied directly to rusted steel surfaces?

 A: Direct application is not recommended.
-The substrate surface must first be thoroughly cleaned of loose rust and oil contaminants, and the required level of rust removal must be achieved before proceeding with coating to ensure effective corrosion protection.
+The substrate surface must first be thoroughly cleaned of loose rust and oil contaminants, and the appropriate rust‑removal grade must be achieved before proceeding with coating to ensure effective corrosion protection.

 Q: What is the core difference between heavy-duty anti-corrosion coatings and ordinary anti-corrosion coatings?